 Knowledge On Wheels Traveling Exhibit showcase many of the exact same displays as housed in the Gallery, including hands on replicas, drawings, photographs and documentation of Black Inventors.
 The Exhibit travels to schools, including colleges and universities, organizations and events all year.
 Celebrate, recognize and pay tribute to Black Inventors during February and all year long.
 The exhibit is available to book for 24 hours or more.
 The exhibit is showcased at schools, organizations, museums and special events like family reunions and expos around the globe.

-Annual Youth Ball:
+Annual Youth Ball Scholarship Gala:

-Our biggest event of the year is the much anticipated Youth Ball.
+Our biggest event of the year is the much anticipated Youth Scholarship Gala.
 Girls & boys 6-17 years of age meet on Saturdays during a 6-8 week period.
 During this time, the youth are mentored and coached on communications, poise, and overall etiquette.
 Youth compete in appropriate age categories and a sit down formal dinner concludes the event.

 Mother/Daughter Blog & Annual Fashion Showcase: